Skip to content

 B --> D["Properties (Metadata)"]

-GeoJSON uses plain JSON objects and arrays to describe shapes and their attributes.
-There are three main building blocks: FeatureCollection, Feature, and Geometry.
+GeoJSON has three main building blocks: FeatureCollection, Feature, and Geometry.

 FeatureCollection

-A FeatureCollection is the top-level object.
-It has:
+A FeatureCollection is the top-level container.
+It contains:

 Feature

-A Feature represents a singlfor exampleographic shape with both:
+A Feature represents a single geographic shape with both:

 GeoJSON polygons